 Being able to personify these characters has and continues to open the doors for memorable characters on the big screen.

-Let’s look a little more closely at personification in Cast Away.
+Let’s look a little more closely at personification in the movie Cast Away.
 Its use here is pivotal to Chuck’s character development.
 As Chuck spends more time alone on the island, he starts to lose grasp of his sanity.
 His personification of Wilson is the most clear representation of that.

 But Wilson isn’t just a symptom of a loosened grip on reality.
 Wilson is crucial to Chuck’s will to keep fighting.
 In other words, for a large chunk of the film Wilson is his only friend.